viraj2712/plugin-api.go.cd/source/includes/analytics/_028_get_analytics.md

 This message is a request to the plugin to fetch analytics.

 Analytics is currently supported on the pipeline dashboard and the analytics dashboard.
 On a request to render analytics, GoCD sends a message to the plugin to fetch analytics.
-The plugin is expected to respond with a JSON which contains a path to an html which would render the analytics and the relevant data for rendering the analytics.
+The plugin is expected to respond with a JSON which contains a path to an HTML which would render the analytics and the relevant data for rendering the analytics.

-The `view_path` should refer to the html which should be part of the [static assets](#get-static-assets) returned by the plugin.
-GoCD on recieving the response would load the html specified in the `view_path` in an iframe and pass the relevant `data`.
-The html is responsible in building visualization using the provided data.
+The `view_path` should refer to the HTML which should be part of the [static assets](#get-static-assets) returned by the plugin.
+GoCD on receiving the response would load the HTML specified in the `view_path` in an iframe and pass the relevant `data`.
+The HTML is responsible in building visualization using the provided data.

 <p class='request-name-heading'>Request name</p>